Silka (Choir) by 8Dio Review

 If you’re looking for a new choir library that is both sonically rich and moving, Silka is worth a listen.

 Silka sounds excellent and beautiful and touches your heart.
 Silka is a lovely companion to Insolidus Choir by 8Dio.
 With this choir library and its soft, natural lush and emotional vibe 8Dio delivered a masterpiece.

 What makes this choir library so unique is the solo character and its usability as a single library without the need to hide a choir behind other instruments.
 This library has that emotional impact and vibe and comes with a high level of realism.
 Different from the available choir libraries Silka works excellent solo and as well in concert with other instruments.

-Silka has joined my personal (as of July 2018) Top 3 of choir libraries that are a magnificent, inspirational, and emotive virtual choir Kontakt instruments with fantastic singing right out of the box or Kontakt.
-If you wonder about my personal emotional and intimidate choirs libraries, they are Silka, Insolidus, and Dominus.
+Silka has joined my personal (as of July 2018) Top 3 of choir libraries that are magnificent, inspirational, and emotive virtual choir Kontakt instruments with fantastic singing right out of the box or Kontakt.
+If you wonder about my personal emotional and intimidating choirs libraries, they are Silka, Insolidus, and Dominus.
 I am pretty sure that you will be glad to add Silka to your arsenal and as an investment.
 It should pay off in your new commercial project.

 From ethereal and angelic to earthy and warm, Silka has something for everyone.
 With her emotive power, Silka is the perfect choice for any composer looking to add some soul to their music.